grab/engineering-blog/_posts/2017-06-03-grabs-front-end-study-guide.md

 Static typing brings about many benefits when writing apps.
 They can catch common bugs and errors in your code early.
 Types also serve as a form of documentation for your code and improves the readability of your code.
 As a code base grows larger, we see the importance of types as they gives us greater confidence when we do refactoring.
 It is also easier to onboard new members of the team to the project when it is clear what kind of values each object holds and what each function expects.

 Adding types to your code comes with the trade-off of increased verbosity and a learning curve of the syntax.
-But this learning cost is paid upfront and amortized over time.
+But this learning cost is paid upfront and amortised over time.
 In complex projects where the maintainability of the code matters and the people working on it change over time, adding types to the code brings about more benefits than disadvantages.

 The two biggest contenders in adding static types to JavaScript are [Flow](https://flow.org/) (by Facebook) and [TypeScript](https://www.typescriptlang.org/) (by Microsoft).
 As of date, there is no clear winner in the battle.
 For now, we have made the choice of using Flow.
 We find that Flow has a lower learning curve as compared to TypeScript and it requires relatively less effort to migrate an existing code base to Flow.
 Being built by Facebook, Flow has better integration with the React ecosystem out of the box.
 Anyway, it is not extremely difficult to move from Flow to TypeScript as the syntax and semantics are quite similar, and we will re-evaluate the situation in time to come.
 After all, using one is better than not using any at all.